Skip to content

 • Microsoft Copilot Studio license (trial or paid)

-• Tallyfy API key (grab it from your Tallyfy organization settings)
+• Tallyfy API key from your organization settings

-• Power Apps or Power Automate access (for creating custom connectors)
+• Power Apps or Power Automate access (for custom connectors)

 • Generative Orchestration enabled in your Copilot Studio agent

-• Environment in a supported region (check Microsoft documentation for current availability)
+• Environment in a supported region (check Microsoft docs for availability)

-Setting up Tallyfy MCP Server with Microsoft Copilot Studio
+Setting up Tallyfy MCP server with Copilot Studio

 Integration flow overview

-This diagram shows how Tallyfy MCP Server connects with Microsoft Copilot Studio through the Power Platform infrastructure.
+This diagram shows how Tallyfy’s MCP server connects with Copilot Studio through Power Platform infrastructure.

 Diagram